emqx/emqx-docs/en_US/access-control/authz/authz.md

 For example, `t/${$}{username}` is treated as `t/${username}` literally without interpolation, rather than the topic name with `username` replaced.

 ::: tip

+If you use the `eq` syntax in query statements, note that the topic following `eq` does not support placeholder interpolation.
+This behavior can change in future versions.

-`eq` syntax is to match exactly a topic filter, but not any topic which matches the filter.
+The `eq` syntax is to match exactly a topic filter, but not any topic that matches the filter.
 For example, `eq t/#` matches `t/#`, but not `t/1` or `t/2` and so on.

-Note that the topic following `eq` does not support placeholder interpolation, and this behavior can change in future versions.
 :::

 ### Authorization Check Priority